bartelink/ErikSchierboom.github.io/_drafts/2014-07-14-extension-methods-advanced.md

 `Cannot define a new extension method because the compiler required type 'System.Runtime.CompilerServices.ExtensionAttribute' cannot be found.
 Are you missing a reference to System.Core.dll?`

-It turns out that the compiler tries to add the `ExtensionAttribute` type to compiled extension methods, but that it cannot find that type (it expects to find it in `System.Core.Dll`).
+It turns out that the compiler tries to add the `ExtensionAttribute` type to compiled extension methods, but can't find that type (it expects to find it in `System.Core.Dll`).

 The solution is simple: define the `ExtensionAttribute` yourself: